oddlama/agenix-rekey/README.md

 # agenix-rekey

-`agenix-rekey` is an extension to agenix which facilitates using a master-key to manage all secrets in your repository.
-Typically this will be a YubiKey or a password protected age identity.
+`agenix-rekey` is an extension for [agenix](https://github.com/ryantm/agenix) which facilitates using a YubiKey or a master age identity to manage all secrets in your repository.

-What differentiates this from "classical" agenix is that your secrets will automatically be rekeyed only for the hosts that require it. additionally, they don't need to be added to your flake repository since they are entierly ephemeral.
-You can read [how it works](#how-does-it-work) below.
+What differentiates this from "classical" agenix is that your secrets will automatically be rekeyed only for the hosts that require it, and replaces writing any form of `secrets.nix`.
+All required information for encryption and decryption will be deduced from your flake.
+Additionally, rekeyed secrets never have to be added to your flake repository.
+You can read more about [how it works](#how-does-it-work) below.
+A short summary:

 - No need to manually keep track of which key is needed for which host (no `secrets.nix`)
 - Rekeyed secrets never have to be added to your flake repository, thus